AppLayerLabs/applayer-gitbook/contracts/precompiled-contracts/safevariables-and-commit-revert-logic.md

 ---
-description: How we simulate Solidity commit/revert logic in precompiled contracts.
+description: How we simulate Solidity commit/revert logic in precompiled contracts
 ---

 # SafeVariables and commit/revert logic

-In C++, when you call a function that changes a variable and then throw an exception later, the changed variable is *not* reverted automatically.
+In C++, when you call a function that modifies a variable and then throws an exception, the changed variable is *not* reverted automatically.
 Consider the following example:

 ```cpp
 MyClass::updateValueAndThrow(const uint64_t key, const uint64_t value) {